jshholland/inv.alid.pw/posts/ccg-taxonomy.md

 ---
-title: A taxonomy of "collectible" card games
+title: A taxonomy of collectible card games
 ---

 | Game        | Format           | Business model           | Interaction on opp's turn |